 Tel: 46 (0)31 786 1377

 Fax: 46 (0)31 786 1043

-As professor of environmental economics in Gothenburg, Thomas Sterner has during the last 18 years built up a unit for environmental economics with three professors, a dozen PhDs and about two dozen graduate students.
-The unit gives a unique PhD program in environmental economics, funded by Sida, a master program and runs a large number of other research and teaching activities.
+As professor of environmental economics in Gothenburg Thomas Sterner has during the last two decades built up the Unit for Environmental Economics with a staff of about a dozen PhDs and another dozen graduate students.
+The unit gives a unique PhD program in environmental economics with a large participation of graduate students from developing countries (financed by the Swedish International Development Cooperation Agency, Sida), masters and undergraduate programs and a large number of other research and teaching activities.

-Thomas Sterner is the editor of the new book Fuel Taxes and the Poor, The Distributional Effects of Gasoline Taxation and Their Implications for Climate Policy, authored by 35 renowned researchers.
+Thomas Sterner is the editor of the book Fuel Taxes and the Poor, The Distributional Effects of Gasoline Taxation and Their Implications for Climate Policy, authored by 35 renowned researchers.
 Reporting on examples of over two dozen countries this book challenges the conventional wisdom that petrol taxation, an important and much-debated instrument of climate policy, has a disproportionately detrimental effect on poor people.
 This book provides strong arguments for the proponents of environmental taxation.
 It has immediate policy implications at the intersection of multiple subject areas, including transport, environmental regulation, development studies, and climate change.
 Published Dec 2011 by RFF Press with Environment for Development initiative.
-Read the press release about the book.

 We are a group of researchers whose main research focus is on the actual design of policy instruments.
 Read more about our work in www.policyinstruments.se